You are here

 Through our work in Fostering Change and Fresh Voices, Vancouver Foundation has learned that our fastest growing youth populations – Indigenous, immigrant, and refugee youth – face disproportionate barriers to influencing change within our social, civic and public systems.
 They have far fewer opportunities to access the kind of support that would allow them to advocate for public policy change, participate in civic engagement activities, and/or become leaders in the non-profit sector.

-In 2018, LEVEL, our youth granting program will build on these learnings and address the racial inequity experienced by Indigenous, immigrant, and refugee youth by investing in their leadership capacity and supporting their future work on issues that affect them.
+The LEVEL Initiative will build on these learnings and address the racial inequity experienced by Indigenous, immigrant, and refugee youth and young adults by investing in their leadership capacity and supporting their future work on issues that affect them.

-These are short-term grants that generate ideas and build capacity and common ground for shared action and learning by community stakeholders.
-Grants may support work such as determining organizational readiness or convening stakeholders as a cohort (geographic region, sector-specific i.e. the arts; social services) in development of practice and/or policy changes.
+Develop Grants are short-term grants of up to $20,000 that generate ideas, build capacity, and cultivate common ground for shared action and learning by community stakeholders.
+Grants may support work such as determining organizational readiness or convening stakeholders as a cohort (geographic region; sector-specific e.g. the arts; social services) in development of practice and/or policy changes.
 For example, organizations could explore what decolonizing their board structure or recruitment and retention strategies might look like.
 Activities are typically completed within six months.
+We encourage organizations to work together through a cohort model that is place or sector based.
+Matching funds are not required for this grant application.

 - Projects that take place primarily outside of BC